cloud-gov/cg-site/_docs/getting-started/code-samples.md

 `cf push`

-The `push` command will upload your sample app, prepare it for cloud.gov, then after a couple minutes tell you what URL to visit in your browser.
+The `push` command will upload your sample app, prepare it for Cloud.gov, then after a couple minutes tell you what URL to visit in your browser.
 Look for the `routes:` line, as in this example output:

 `cf push`